Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 role='ACCOUNTADMIN'
 ```

+#### TOML file limitations
+To ensure a better security of the provider, the following limitations are introduced:

 -> **Note: TOML file size is limited to 10MB.

 -> **Note: Only TOML file with restricted privileges can be read.
 Any privileges for group or others cannot be set (the maximum valid privilege is `700`).
 You can set the expected privileges like `chmod 0600 ~/.snowflake/config`.
 This is checked only on non-Windows platforms.
 If you are using the provider on Windows, please make sure that your configuration file has not too permissive privileges.

+### Source Hierarchy
 Not all fields must be configured in one source; users can choose which fields are configured in which source.
 Provider uses an established hierarchy of sources.
 The current behavior is that for each field:
 1. Check if it is present in the provider configuration.
 If yes, use this value.
 If not, go to step 2.